-Over the last financial year we have helped:
+Over the last financial year, we have helped:

-- 323 people who suffer from chronic conditions by lowering their blood pressure, BMI and body fat percentage into the recommended rate and scores. - 701 people improve their physical health measured by their weight. - 621 people improve their mental health measured by mood chart scores. - 321 children between the ages of 5 and 18 to improve their physical health measured by fitness assessments. - 23 people to become more employable by delivering free accredited training courses and delivered mandatory training to 112 employed workers.
+- 89 people who suffer from chronic conditions by lowering their blood pressure, BMI and body fat percentage into the recommended rate and scores. - 621 people improve their physical health measured by their weight. - 621 people improve their mental health measured by mood chart scores. - 122 children between the ages of 5 and 18 to improve their physical health measured by fitness assessments.